AntibodyEngineers/2025-Antibodies-and-AI/README.md

 3. Install and run RFAntibody and possible alternatives
 4. Evaluate designs

-See the [to do list](RFAntibody-ToDo.md) for specific items needed for evaluation.
+See the [to do list](RFAntibody-ToDo.md) for specific itemes needed to complete the project.

 ### Outcomes
 1. Learn about antibody/antigen recognition (paratopes & epitopes)